daffaalex22/seleksi-deall/README.md

 $ kubectl get pods
 ```

 5. Forward service to be LOCALLY accessible.
-With the following command, minikube will return a url for accessing the API LOCALLY.
+With the following command, minikube will return a url for accessing the API.
 The API is can then be tested on postman.
 ```
 minikube service api-service --url
 ```